Skip to main content

 Kristi Hibler-Luton, M.A., NBCT

-Director of School Programs
+Senior Director, School Programs

 Laura Fuller

-Communications & Design Manager
+Senior Manager, Communications & Design

-Passionate about finding ways to intertwine the practical with the creative, Laura is EcoRise's Communiations & Design Manager.
+Passionate about finding ways to intertwine the practical with the creative, Laura is EcoRise's Communications & Design Manager.
 Laura has always been a jill of many trades.
-Before finding EcoRise, she worked in theatre production, costume technology, and digital design while earning a Bachelor's of Business Administration degree in Digital Media Management with a minor in Communications and Advertising from St. Edward's University.
+Before finding EcoRise, she worked in theatre production, costume and prop technology, and digital design while earning a bachelor of business administration in digital media management with a minor in communications and advertising from St. Edward's University.
+During undergrad, Laura co-founded a student TV station at St. Edward's, fostering a supportive community where students from a variety of backgrounds and with a range of interests could work together, learn new skills, and tell their stories, fictional and non-fictional, through a tangible medium.

 T Larson